ChrisBuchholz/jacanotsomuch/README.md

 theme that is distributed with oh-my-fish.

-The only difference is that I have removed the directory size and the date from the prompt so that it now only show user, host, directory and (a bit more) git information.
+The only difference is that I have removed the directory size and the date from the prompt so that it now only show user, host, directory and git information with repository state.

 ![jacanotsomuch default, clean and dirty git stages](./jacanotsomuch.png)